goeh/grails-sequence-generator/README.md

 - Implement a second sequence generator that communicates with an external micro service.
   (maybe built with Spring Boot and Redis).
 This would add clustering support that the current in-memory implementation *DefaultSequenceGenerator* lacks.
+  **Work In Progress!** See [sequence-generator-rest](https://github.com/goeh/grails-sequence-generator-rest) for an example of an external sequence generator service.

 ## Miscellaneous